 The Company entered into an employment agreement (the "Gadot Agreement") with Harel Gadot on November 28, 2016, to serve as the Company's Chairman of the Board of Directors and Chief Executive Officer, on an indefinite basis subject to the termination provisions described in the Agreement.
-Pursuant to the terms of the Gadot Agreement, as amended most recently on February 25, 2020, Mr. Gadot shall receive an annual base salary of \$450,000.
+The Gadot Agreement was amended most recently on January 26, 2022.
+Mr. Gadot's annual base salary for 2021 was \$500,000, and has been increased to \$515,000 for 2022.
 The salary is reviewed on an annual basis by the Compensation Committee of the Company to determine potential increases taking into account such performance metrics and criteria as established by Mr. Gadot and the Company.
-Accordingly, for the 2021 fiscal year, Mr. Gadot's annual base salary was increased to \$500,000.

-Effective as of January 1, 2020, Mr. Gadot shall also be entitled to receive a target annual cash bonus of up to a maximum amount of 60% of base salary, which maximum amount was paid for the 2020 fiscal year.
-In addition, Mr. Gadot received in February 202 a one-time special bonus equal to \$270,000.
+Effective as of January 1, 2020, Mr. Gadot shall also be entitled to receive a target annual cash bonus of up to a maximum amount of 60% of base salary, which maximum amount was paid for the 2021 fiscal year.